SARVESS/Auth-Module/Readme.md

 1. Clone this Project
 2. Go to cloned project directory of it with cd and open terminal.
-3. To install required dependencies run commands:
+3. To install required dependencies run command:
    ```
    npm install
    ```

-### Starting Server
+### Starting App and Server

-Start the server using command:
+Start the app and server using command:

 ```
 npm run dev